-SABINE PASS BATTLEGROUND STATE HISTORICAL PARK
+SABINE PASS BATTLEGROUND STATE HISTORIC SITE

 Ray Miller, Texas Parks (Houston: Cordovan, 1984).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Christopher Long, "SABINE PASS BATTLEGROUND STATE HISTORICAL PARK," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/gks07.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Christopher Long, "SABINE PASS BATTLEGROUND STATE HISTORIC SITE," accessed July 08, 2020, http://www.tshaonline.org/handbook/online/articles/gks07.

 Uploaded on June 15, 2010.
 Modified on September 9, 2016.
 Published by the Texas State Historical Association.